|Country:||United States of America (USA)|

 If the Nugget hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Nugget substitutions.

-Experienced brewers have chosen the following hops as substitutions of Nugget:
+Experienced brewers have chosen the following hop varieties as substitutions of Nugget:

 Is Nugget available in lupulin powder?